creditcardGenius Team

 * Unlimited Interac transfers within Canada

-* $0 foreign transfer fees
+* $0 international money transfer fees

 * CIBC Dividend Platinum Visa Card ($15,000 household income required)